 Taikisha has established health and safety committees at our seven nationwide bases including the headquarters.
 The committees prepare and implement basic measures and plans to maintain and further improve the health of employees.
 They are run independently from the safety committees, which are mainly consulted for onsite safety.

-With a director and managing corporate officer serving as the chairman at the headquarters, the committees have formulated policy to maintain and further improve the health of employees.
+With the Director, Executive Corporate Officer, Chief Executive, Administrative Management Headquarters serving as the chairman at the headquarters, the committees have formulated policy to maintain and further improve the health of employees.
 In collaboration with the chief medical doctor stationed in our headquarters, the committees make proposals on the health management of employees in general, including such policies and disease prevention, from a companywide medical standpoint.
 The health committees meet once a month in each region, with medical doctors talking about timely issues and subjects and encouraging employees to take medical checkups, including second ones.
 The regional medical doctors provide health consultations directly to employees with poor physical or mental conditions, or those who have overworked themselves, as well as promoting medical and special health guidance to those requiring it as a result of their medical checkups.

 Group Health Insurance Association

-An independent health insurance association was established in 2014 for employees including members of our three group subsidiaries and family members or dependents covered by insurance.
+An independent health insurance association was established in 2014 for employees including members of our four group subsidiaries and family members or dependents covered by insurance.

-This health insurance association has full-time health nurses who work with outside medical institutions and medical service providers in coordination with the Administrative Management Headquarters and Personnel Administration Dept. They conduct health surveys to maintain and further improve the physical and mental health of family members, then analyze the data to suggest various health measures.
+This health insurance association works with outside medical institutions and medical service providers in coordination with the Administrative Management Headquarters and Personnel Administration Dept. They conduct health surveys to maintain and further improve the physical and mental health of family members, then analyze the data to suggest various health measures.
 Specifically, they implement health measures such as health checkups, special health guidance, health consultations, and activities to prevent lifestyle-related diseases (smoking cessation outpatient services, encouraging blood pressure measurement, and health index monitoring using wearable devices).